ryechris/ryechris/README.md

 -----

-Note: Yes, I was the person who wrote Translingua, the translator app once sold on iOS by Volantiri LLC.
+Note: Yes, I was the person who wrote Translingua, the translator app once sold on iOS (until 2022) by Volantiri LLC.
 If you want to see my code for that, please contact me; I'll dig up the archives for you.